-The role of library as a safe place for individuals to seek knowledge and information in order to understand and learn about themselves and the (sometimes terrifying) issues they are facing (especially if they are a character in a horror film), is beautifully conveyed in a scene in Carrie (1976).
+The role of library as a safe place for individuals to seek knowledge and information in order to understand and learn about themselves, and the (sometimes terrifying) issues they are facing (especially if they are a character in a horror film) is beautifully conveyed in a scene in Carrie (1976).
 A social outcast, teenager Carrie White (Sissy Spacek) is ridiculed and persecuted by her classmates (it’s a good day if she’s just ignored and ostracised), many of whom actively go out of their way to make her life a living hell.
 At home, things aren't any better.
-Her mother Margaret (Piper Laurie) is a religious fanatic with extreme views who has raised Carrie in ignorance of many things, including the physical and biological changes she will go through during adolescence, which her mother believes is a sure sign of sinfulness.
+Her mother, Margaret (Piper Laurie), is a religious fanatic with extreme views who has raised Carrie in ignorance of many things, including the physical and biological changes she will go through during adolescence.
+Her mother believes these changes are a sure sign of sinfulness.
 Carrie is extremely shy and awkward and lacking in any kind of self-confidence.
-She is wary and distrustful of her peers because of how they treat her, and of her teachers who - with the exception of gym teacher Miss Collins (Betty Buckley) who attempts to help Carrie - are either ignorant of the bullying she faces on a daily basis, or turn a blind eye to it.
-For Carrie, high school is a cruel, lonely place.
-When she begins to menstruate for the first time in the school locker room shower, she has no idea what is happening to her.
-She panics and screams for help, but is met only with derision, disgust and ridicule from the other girls.
+She is wary and distrustful of her peers because of how they treat her, and of her teachers, who, with the exception of gym teacher Miss Collins (Betty Buckley), who attempts to reach out to and help Carrie, are either ignorant of the bullying she faces on a daily basis, or turn a blind eye to it.
+For Carrie, high school is a cruel, painfully lonely place.
+When she begins to menstruate for the first time in the school locker-room shower, she has no idea what is happening to her.
+She thinks she is dying, panics and screams for help, but is met only with derision, disgust and ridicule from the other girls.
 This moment, and the trauma it causes Carrie, instigates the awakening of her latent telekinetic powers.
 According to Stamp (2015, p332) '[Carrie’s] adolescent body becomes the site upon which monster and victim converge.'
 She has no one to turn to for help.

 This is why libraries are so important, but more about that in a moment…